pagopa/oneidentity/README.md

 *This will specifically run both backend and frontend*

+#### Configuration and mock data
+In `src/oneid/docker_mock/` folder are present some useful data to configure and use One Identity correctly.
+Of course **all certificates and secret are for demo purpose**.
+Firstly copy `.env.example` in `.env` and fill the required information.

 In the other hand it is available a more handy mode which will starts all needed services to have a full One Identity instance using `docker-compose`.
 More details in next chapter.

 ## Start composing